aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

 * We will retrieve image object with pre-signed URL and return it to the requested frontend side.

 17. Make a bucket to save image objects and retrieve it from Amazon S3.
-Before copy and paste under below AWS cli command which create a S3 bucket, you should replace **cloudalbum-\<INITIAL\>** with your own initial to make a globally unique bucket name. (e.g. cloudalbum-mrjb)
+Before copy and paste under below AWS cli command which create a S3 bucket, you should replace **cloudalbum-\<INITIAL\>** with your own initial to make a globally unique bucket name(e.g. cloudalbum-mrjb).
+We will use this bucket until end of this hands-on, please copy and paste your bucket name into your notes pad.

 ```
 aws s3 mb s3://cloudalbum-<INITIAL>